rtts/django-pandocfield/README.md

 ### Pandoc

 [Pandoc](http://pandoc.org/) is the world's best markdown converter: It is fast due to natively compiled code and it supports all possible extensions to Markdown syntax, including the typesetting of formulas using either [MathML](https://www.w3.org/TR/MathML3/), [MathJax](https://www.mathjax.org/), or [KaTeX](https://khan.github.io/KaTeX/) (among others).
 It is written in [Haskell](https://www.haskell.org/), the programming language of the gods, and is [easily extendable with Python code](http://pandoc.org/scripting.html).
-As the name implies, django-pandoc-field uses Pandoc in the background to convert user-supplied Markdown to HTML for displaying on web pages.
+As the name implies, `django-pandocfield` uses Pandoc in the background to convert user-supplied Markdown to HTML for displaying on web pages.

 To install Pandoc on Debian-derived systems, use the [Apt package manager](https://debian-handbook.info/browse/stable/sect.apt-get.html):